DB1BMN/UHF_Modulator_ALPS_MDLP3W104A/README.md

 An operational amplifier configured as a voltage follower is recommended because the VCO voltage node has a relatively high impedance (560 kΩ).
 The op-amp should feature low input bias current, high voltage tolerance (up to 33 V!), and sufficiently low input capacitance so it does not reduce the bandwidth when observing the step response (the phase detector operates with 31.25 kHz pulses).
 The [ADA4511-2](https://www.analog.com/en/products/ada4511-2.html) is a promising candidate for this purpose.

 For a simple PASS/FAIL test, you can measure the DC voltage with a standard multimeter: as long as the PLL is locked, the control loop will maintain the correct DC voltage across the varicap diode.
+An PLL out-of-lock will pull the VCO voltage either to the lower or upper boundary due its integrating characteristic.

 ### "Multistandard"
 Although the MC44353 is advertised as a "multistandard" modulator IC, it is more accurately described as **[multisystem](https://en.wikipedia.org/wiki/Broadcast_television_systems#ITU_standards)**, because it cannot generate a [color standard](https://en.wikipedia.org/wiki/Color_television#Color_standards) (e.g., PAL/NTSC color subcarriers) by itself.
 It only provides configuration options for the transmission parameters required by those systems (sound pre-emphasis, sound subcarrier offset, modulation depth, etc.).